Types of positions

 Example: You opened a short position of -2 ETH at $4000.
 The total amount of your trade is $8000.
 After a while, the price of ETH falls to $3500.
 You "buy" 2 ETH at this price for a total of $7000, thereby closing your short position with a $1,000 profit.

-If you held a short position in a stock at the time of the ex-dividend date, the full dividend amount is debited from your account.
-This is standard practice: since you've effectively borrowed shares, you owe the dividend to the lender.
+If you were holding a short position in a stock on the ex-dividend date, the full dividend amount will be charged to your account.
+This is standard market practice: since you effectively borrowed the shares, you are responsible for covering the dividend payment.

 ⚠️ Keep this in mind when holding short positions in dividend-paying stocks.